blue-santa/komodo-docs-vuepress/docs/basic-docs/start-here/cc-overview.md

 It’s also worth pointing out that one of the conditions of a Crypto Conditions contract can be a restriction on which addresses the funds can be sent to.

 With these rules in place, a Crypto Conditions smart contract becomes like a mini-consensus mechanism.
-It forces consensus for the participants in the smart contract, while riding on the master consensus mechanism of the blockchain.
+It forces consensus for the smart contract, just like the master consensus mechanism of the blockchain.

 If you'd like to try writing your own Crypto Conditions smart contract, [read this documentation by Komodo’s lead developer, JL777](https://docs.komodoplatform.com/cc/index-book-jl.html).